cybojanek/zwave-docs/docs/index.md

 [Z-Wave](https://en.wikipedia.org/wiki/Z-Wave) is a wireless communications protocol used primarily for home automation.

 A Z-Wave network consists of Z-Wave devices, also known as *nodes*.
 A node is *included* into a network through a pairing process with the network *controller*, and can only belong to one network at a time.
 Each node is identified by a unique one byte node ID assigned during the pairing process.
-Z-Wave nodes form a *mesh* network, and route messages to each other, which means that the controller does not have to be in range of all the nodes.
+Z-Wave nodes form a *mesh* network, and route messages through each other, which means that the controller does not have to be in range of all the nodes.

 A typical controller is a Z-Wave USB Stick that can be plugged into any computer, and shows up as a USB Serial device.
 Applications interact with nodes through the controller, by sending and receiving Z-Wave [messages](message/format) encapsulated in Z-Wave [packets](packet/format).